 Arriving at Camp: Pull into the Camp and park in the main parking lot.
+Use the intercom to contact the lodge and request access.
 Walk up the road past the caretaker's home.
 Please check in at the Camp office, located in the Lodge on the Lake.
 There is no driving up to the Camp except in case of emergency.